 - 1 string inverter, 3 kW capacity, MPPT-based (typically Microtek, Sungrow, Growatt, or Sofar).
 Inverter warranty: 5-10 years, with extension options.

 - Galvanised steel mounting structure, HDG-coated, designed for 25+ year roof life.
-Anchoring depends on roof type (RCC slab, tile, or sheet) — civil work varies accordingly.
+Anchoring depends on roof type (RCC slab, tile, or sheet), and civil work varies accordingly.

 - AC and DC cabling, conduits, MCBs, SPDs (surge protection), DCDB and ACDB junction boxes, all per IS standards.